domcross/sleep-tracker-skill/README.md

 * "Track my sleep"
 * "Monitor my sleep"
 * "I'm about to go to sleep"
-* "Start the sleep tracker"
+* "Run the sleep tracker"
 * "How long am I asleep"
 * "Stop the tracker"
 * "I am awake"